 Barbequers tend to hold very strong opinions about what does and does not qualify as barbeque.

-Most people use the word “barbeque” to mean anything cooked on an outdoor grill.
-Included in that number are Brits, Australians, New Zealanders, and Canadians.
-If you’re one of the people who uses the word “barbeque” in that kind of generic way, you need to be very careful not to use it like that around people from the American South.
-If you're very unlucky, you'll just get the hour-long talking-to about what constitutes proper barbeque.
-If you're very lucky, they'll feed you as well to illustrate the difference.
+In many parts of the English-speaking world (such as Australia, Canada, Ireland, New Zealand, and the UK), casual cooks use the word “barbeque” to mean anything cooked on an outdoor grill.
+If you’re one of these people who uses the word “barbeque” in that kind of generic way, you need to be very careful not to use it like that around people from the American South.
+You will get an hour-long talking-to about what constitutes proper barbeque, and then, probably get fed “real barbeque” as well to make sure you understand the difference.

 People in the Southern States make a distinction between barbequing and what they would call grilling.
-For them, barbequing is “low and slow” and by slow, they mean anywhere from 4 or 5 hours up to 18 hours, over actual smouldering wood, in a pit.
+For them, barbequing is “low and slow” and by slow, they mean anywhere from 4 or 5 hours up to 18 hours, over actual smouldering wood, in a pit or in an enclosed smoker typically shaped like a drum laid on its side.
 It usually involves cheaper, tougher cuts of meat that develop beautifully with this type of cooking.
-Think of their barbeque pits as a real man’s version of a Crock Pot.
+Think of their barbeque pits as a real man’s version of a slow cooker.

-Make sure you use separate everything for uncooked meat and fish -- separate plates, knives, forks, etc. Never place cooked meat on a plate it was on before it was cooked.
+Anything that touched raw meat or fish is contaminated.
+Make sure you use separate everything for uncooked meat and fish — separate plates, knives, forks, etc. Never place cooked meat on a plate it was on before it was cooked.
 Don’t cut cooked meat on a cutting board you just used for the raw (unless you have washed it well, first).
 If you’ve ever heard stories of people getting food poisoning from barbeques, not doing this could be one of the prime reasons.

-Don’t attempt to be thrifty by reusing marinades, sauces, etc, that the raw meat was in.
+Don’t attempt to be thrifty by reusing marinades, sauces, etc., that the raw meat was in or that a brush that has touched raw meat has then been dipped back into.
 You’re not saving any money with a trip to the hospital and weeks off work.
 Some people say if you boil the marinade, you can re-use it, but what would that do to its flavour?
 Pitch it.